 The Photoarchive is currently working on a project funded by the National Endowment for the Humanities to digitize more than 73,000 photographic images of American and European sculpture and American gallery inventories from the twentieth century.
 This project will complete online access to the Frick's 1.2 million reference images and make accessible previously unavailable materials such as negatives and transparencies.
 This project is also supported by a matching grant from the Helen Clay Frick Foundation.

 In February 2021, the Frick Art Reference Library announced the completion of a three-year project to digitize its historic Photoarchive collection.
-Funded by the Andrew W. Mellon Foundation, this initiative has made images and detailed metadata records for more than 175,000 works of art available through the Frick Digital Collections, NYARC Discovery, and FRESCO (the library’s online catalog), joining the 184,000 records that were previously digitized.
+Funded by the Andrew W. Mellon Foundation, this initiative has made images and detailed metadata records for more than 175,000 works of art available through the Frick Digital Collections, NYARC Discovery, and the Frick Art Reference Library catalog, joining the 184,000 records that were previously digitized.

 Now available to researchers are all of the fully cataloged materials for paintings and drawings.
 These photographs are mounted on 9 x 12-inch gray cardboard and contain detailed provenance and attribution histories for each work of art they document.
 In addition to high resolution images for each work of art, all accompanying documentation has been digitized, giving researchers full access that was previously only available onsite at the library.